hnatekmarorg/llm-eval/output/qwen3-235b-instruct-04_refactoring.md

 To refactor the Go code so that the scene is loaded from a YAML file, we'll need to:

-1. Define structs that match the YAML structure.
+1. Define structs that map to the YAML structure.
+2. Use a YAML parser (e.g., `gopkg.in/yaml.v3`).
-2. Read and parse the YAML file using the `gopkg.in/yaml.v3` package.
+3. Read and parse the YAML file.
-3. Construct the scene (camera and objects) based on the parsed data.
+4. Construct the scene accordingly.

 Here’s how you can do it: